 The tax year in Serbia is the calendar year.
-Tax returns and an adjusted tax balance-sheet with all necessary documents (e.g. tax depreciation and tax credit forms) must be filed with the tax authorities by 10 March of the following year.
+Tax returns and an adjusted tax balance-sheet with all necessary documents (e.g. tax depreciation and tax credit forms) must be filed with the tax authorities within 180 days of the end of the taxable period.